Rapptz/discord.py/docs/api.rst

 .. function:: on_guild_settings_update(before, after)

-    Called when a :class:`Guild`'s :class:`GuildSettings` updates, for example:
+    Called when a :class:`.Guild`'s :class:`.GuildSettings` updates, for example:

     - Muted guild
     - Changed guild notification settings
     - etc

-    Note that you can get the guild from :attr:`GuildSettings.guild`.
+    Note that you can get the guild from :attr:`.GuildSettings.guild`.

     .. versionadded:: 2.0